2006 – 2008

 Officially known as the Eclipse Aerospace EA500, deliveries began in 2006 and ended in 2008.

-Deliveries of the Eclipse 500 began in 2006 and ceased in 2008.
-Deliveries ended after this two-year period due to a lack of funding.
-The company entered bankruptcy in November 2008.
+Deliveries ended after this two-year period due to a lack of funding, with the company entering bankruptcy in November 2008.

 Due to being a Very Light Jet, the Eclipse 500 is perfect for customers who are looking to fly with just one or two other people, with minimal luggage on a short flight.

 The most similar aircraft that is currently available is the Cirrus Vision Jet.
 An aircraft that is perfect for owners/operators and small groups, just like the Eclipse 500.

 Looking at the specification of this aircraft manufactured by Eclipse, it is powered by two Pratt & Whitney Canada PW610F turbofan engines in aft fuselage-mounted nacelles.

 These engines deliver a thrust output of 1,800 lbs (816 kg), enabling the jet to attain a high-speed cruise of 370 knots (685 km/h).

 The long-range cruise speed comes in at 330 knots (611 km/h).